idkjanevim/RustedChip8/README.md

 Simple Chip-8 Emulator written in rust

-This was just a introduction project into the world of emulation.
+This was just my introduction project into the world of emulation.
 I basically just followed the [Chip8-Book](https://github.com/aquova/chip8-book) so there is next to none of my input.

 ## Usage